kyriba/dev-portal-Filtering-Sorting-Paginating-sample/README.md

 ```
 > ⚠️  _Please notice that the path to your local directory is provided in MacOS/Unix format.
 Windows is slash-sensitive, so if you are using a Windows system, replace "/" with "\\"._

+Choose the API from the provided list in the Terminal, by typing the exact name and pressing "Enter" button.
+Names are case-sensitive, make sure you write them in lower-case.

 Go to the link: